toasterofbread/mediasession-kt/README.md

 A Kotlin Multiplatform library for emitting a system media session.

-Native Windows implementation adapted from [JavaMediaTransportControls](https://github.com/Selemba1000/JavaMediaTransportControls) by [Selemba1000](https://github.com/Selemba1000).
+Windows implementation adapted from [JavaMediaTransportControls](https://github.com/Selemba1000/JavaMediaTransportControls) by [Selemba1000](https://github.com/Selemba1000).

 ## Setup

 mediasession-kt currently supports the following Kotlin platforms:
-- JVM
-    - Linux (tested on x86_64 but should work on other architectures)
+- JVM (tested on x86_64 but may work on other architectures)
+    - Linux
+    - Windows
 - Native
     - Linux x86_64
     - Windows x86_64